Collective Teacher Efficacy

 Hattie's Recent New Interpretation & Presentation of CTE

-In his Corwin webinar (mid 2021) Hattie changed the influence "collective teacher efficacy" to "teachers working together as evaluators of their impact".
+In his Corwin webinar (mid 2021) Hattie changed the influence of "collective teacher efficacy" to "teachers working together as evaluators of their impact".

 Hattie's presentation does not faithfully represent the original studies and their definition of CTE.